-We are living in a climate emergency.
+We are living in a climate and ecological emergency.
 So how can we continue to travel on holiday given that most forms of transport burn fossil fuels that emit carbon dioxide, which contributes to climate change?
-Our low carbon holidays travel guide provides lots of information on how to go greener, including car-free guides to travelling to many of the UK's protected areas, details on flight-free travel routes from the UK to Europe, tips on how to choose a green hotel, as well as the latest decarbonising technologies to help minimise your carbon emissions.
+Our low carbon holidays travel guide provides lots of information on how to go greener, including car-free guides to travelling to many of the UK's protected areas, details on flight-free travel routes from the UK to Europe, tips on how to choose a greener hotels, as well as the latest decarbonising technologies to help minimise your carbon emissions.

 A few sobering facts:

 The concentration of carbon dioxide that is currently in the atmosphere – currently 417PPM - is higher than at any time in at least 800,000 years.
 Since the Industrial Revolution in the mid 18th Century, carbon dioxide levels have risen by more than 30%.
 In addition, other greenhouse gases such as methane and nitrous oxide are also released through human activities and contribute to climate change.

 Here are a few other nuggets of information about the emergency, as reported by the BBC:

 · The world is about one degree Celsius warmer than before widespread industrialisation

 · The 20 warmest years on record all occurred in the past 22 years

 · If the current warming trend continues, temperatures could rise 3-5 degrees Celsius by the end of this century.

 · Temperature rises of 2 degrees Celsius had long been regarded as the gateway to dangerous warming.
 More recently, scientists and policymakers have argued that limiting temperature rises to 1.5C is safer.